nicholasleejh/Volatility_Reversal_LLM/README.md

 Folder navigation:
 Data obtained from Refinitv Data Platform on 13/02/2025.
 Data is stored with the data folder.
 Code is stored with the src folder.
+Please run the file src/volatility_reversal.ipynb.
+A copy has been made under the main folder, but only as reference.